Drug Crime Lawyer in Tucson

 Drug crimes are an extremely serious matter in Arizona and the United States as a whole.
 Typically, the element of distribution of or manufacturing of controlled substances can not only change how a case is prosecuted but also the sentences that could be imposed on an offender, which could range from one year to a term of life in prison.

 The stakes in these cases could not be higher, which is why you should always consult competent legal counsel when faced with a drug crime.

 Federal Drug Crimes

 On October 27, 1986, President Ronald Reagan signed into law the Anti-Drug Abuse Act of 1986.
 This legislation marked the beginning of mandatory minimum sentences for federal drug crimes.
 The Anti-Drug Abuse Act and mandatory minimum sentences have gone through some changes since 1986 and still remain a hotly debated issue, but regardless of these circumstances, every year, thousands of American citizens face lengthy federal prison sentences for drug crimes under mandatory minimum sentencing.

 Federal Possession With Intent to Distribute

 Federal Statutes dealing with drug crimes and mandatory minimum sentences state that it is illegal to “manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense, a controlled substance.”
 It is important to note that this statute, 21 U.S. Code § 841(a)(1), encompasses many acts within one statement.

-It specifies that the act of manufacturing, which encompasses all forms of direct and indirect preparation of a controlled substance, distributing, or dispensing a controlled substance is prohibited under law.
+It specifies that the act of manufacturing, which encompasses all forms of direct and indirect preparation of controlled substances, distributing, or dispensing a controlled substance is prohibited under law.
 Moreover, even if an offender does not actually go forward with the act of distributing or manufacturing a controlled substance, the government can prosecute an offender if he or she planned or “intended” to manufacture a controlled substance.

 Federal Mandatory Minimum Sentences